nyagamunene/supermq-docs/docs/bootstrap.md

 - _Encrypt the external key._

-First, encrypt the external key of your thing using AES encryption.
+First, encrypt the external key of your client using AES encryption.
 The encryption key is specified by the `SMQ_BOOTSTRAP_ENCRYPT_KEY` environment variable.
 Use a library or utility that supports AES encryption to do this.
 Here's an example of how to encrypt using Go:

 ```go
 package main